MikeVerdicchio/docker-django-template/README.md

 Toast Chest
 ===========

 This repository contains template files for running a Django application with a PostgreSQL database on Nginx, using Docker.
-These files are meant to be used as a starting point for a new Django application, and will not run out of the box.
+These files are meant to be copied into an existing Django application, and will not run out of the box.